sanghoon5499/RestauRand-Legacy/README.md

 # RestauRand
 ![image](https://user-images.githubusercontent.com/17420160/127677092-a1b27f29-26ec-45f7-9f70-b597f82b7e37.png)

-Restaurand helps you find a restaurant when you don't know what to eat.
+Restaurand helps you find a restaurant when you're not sure what to eat.
 The app is still in beta, with many features still not implemented.

 Try it here: https://sanghoon5499.github.io/RestauRand/